fibleep/fish-ai/README.md

    - TODO: Currently won't work because ElevenLabs implementation is missing
 - `input.py` - 'uv run input.py' to run the local pipeline
 - `agent_assets/` - contains the code for the "agent", but it's not really an agent - super simple implementation without any tools
+- `fish-driver/` - contains the code for the Arduino, PIO project

+The arduino <-> python communication is done via serial.